tchapi/own-private-cloud/README.md

 >     docker-compose -f docker-compose.yaml -f docker-compose.supplementary.yaml config
 >
 > See [this Medium post](https://pscheit.medium.com/docker-compose-advanced-configuration-541356d121de) for more details

-## Set the Cozy instance

-    ./scripts/cozy/init-cozycloud.sh

-> NB: To add an app later on (e.g. the Notes app), you can: `docker exec -it cozy bash`
-> and then `cozy-stack apps install --domain ${CLOUD_DOMAIN} notes registry://notes/stable`

 ## Provision the whole thing in daemon mode